Indiana's 'perfect storm' of lead contamination

 "In retrospect, with spikes in the preliminary data, we realize that with increased scrutiny of that initial data it could have triggered action to be taken sooner, instead of having to wait until the data was fully assessed.
 EPA will institute a process to review preliminary data to flag the need for immediate action."

-As for the Indiana State Department of Health, why did the Allen family receive young Samira's high blood lead level result only last month?
-The department said it cannot speak about specific cases but maintains that "it is the responsibility of the local health department to convey test results to patients and follow up with them.
+As for the Indiana State Department of Health, why did the Allen family only receive young Samira's high blood lead level result last month?
+The ISDH told CNN that it cannot speak about specific cases but maintains that "it is the responsibility of the local health department to convey test results to patients and follow up with them.
 Direct communications of blood lead results with patients by the Indiana State Department of Health are outside the standard process but, if made, are intended only to supplement the work of local health departments."

-The City of East Chicago points the finger back at the health department, saying in a statement to CNN, "The State of Indiana withdrew funding for blood lead testing in 2011," which led to cuts to local programs.
+The City of East Chicago points the finger back at the department, saying in a statement to CNN: "The State of Indiana withdrew funding for blood lead testing in 2011," which led to cuts to local programs.
 The city says it was checking the state database for excessive blood lead results, but the state was no longer updating that database, instead emailing results to outdated employee addresses.

+In a follow-up statement to CNN, ISDH disputed these claims, saying the cuts in funding were federal and blood lead levels are emailed to health departments daily; others are available in a database.

 State Sen. Lonnie Randolph lives in East Chicago, near the West Calumet Complex, and says he is determined to hold the responsible parties accountable.
-He says he needs the help of top brass in Indiana, including Gov. Mike Pence, the Republican vice presidential nominee.
+He says he needs the help of top brass in Indiana, including the Governor and Republican Vice Presidential candidate Mike Pence.

 "I'd like to see the governor come here, and I've talked with his office, and they've been here, and they indicated they're going to provide whatever we need and all that," Randolph said.